mattamx/Projects/Sprint 13 - Time Series/README.md

 ### Project - Taxi Service Forecasting

-An taxi company would like to attract more drivers during peak hours leveraging historical data on taxi orders at airports.
+A taxi company would like to attract more drivers during peak hours leveraging historical data on taxi orders at airports.

 #### Task